department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/ContinuousIntegrationAndDeployment.md

 ## Staging Deployment

   * Staging automatically redeploys after every new commit to Master (only during business hours).
 This typically takes up to 20 minutes.
+  * Checking when staging was last re-deployed can be done at through [Argo](https://argocd.vfs.va.gov/applications/vets-api-staging?resource=) via the last sync result section.

 ## Pull Request Continuous Integration